asetalias/amibot-tg/README.md

 ## Features

-Here are some of the features of Py-Amibot:
+Here are some of the features of Amibot-tg:

-- Interactive and easy-to-use interface: Py-Amibot provides a simple and intuitive interface on Telegram, allowing you to access your information with just a few taps.
+- Interactive and easy-to-use interface: Amibot-tg provides a simple and intuitive interface on Telegram, allowing you to access your information with just a few taps.
-- Access to attendance and class schedule: Py-Amibot already provides information on your attendance and classes.
+- Access to attendance and class schedule: Amibot-tg already provides information on your attendance and classes.
-- Works even when network connectivity is limited: Py-Amibot works even when you have limited connectivity, allowing you to access your information anywhere, even on Campus smile!
-Since Py-Amibot uses Telegram, you can see previously queried information even when you are offline.
+- Works even when network connectivity is limited: Amibot-tg works even when you have limited connectivity, allowing you to access your information anywhere, even on Campus smile!
+Since Amibot-tg uses Telegram, you can see previously queried information even when you are offline.
 - Platform independent: Got an iPhone?
 No problem.
-Use Py-Amibot on anything that runs Telegram.
+Use Amibot-tg on anything that runs Telegram.

-## What Makes Py-Amibot Different?
+## What Makes Amibot-tg Different?

-- No need to install an additional app: Unlike other solutions, Py-Amibot does not require you to install a separate app on your device.
+- No need to install an additional app: Unlike other solutions, Amibot-tg does not require you to install a separate app on your device.
 You can simply use the Telegram app that you already have installed.
-- Lightweight and efficient: Py-Amibot uses a textual format for data, requiring less bandwidth and making it more efficient than other solutions.
+- Lightweight and efficient: Amibot-tg uses a textual format for data, requiring less bandwidth and making it more efficient than other solutions.
 It will even work on slow internet connections!
 - Open-source: Review the code, contribute to the project, or even host your own instance.

 ## Future Plans

-- **Faculty feedback:** Py-Amibot targets a big pain point in the average Amity student's life: Faculty feedback.
+- **Faculty feedback:** Amibot-tg targets a big pain point in the average Amity student's life: Faculty feedback.
 It can automate the process for you, filling feedback for all your faculties at once.
-- **Allow students to schedule daily delivery of class schedules and attendance information:** In the future, Py-Amibot _might_ allow you to schedule daily delivery of your class schedule and attendance information via a Telegram message.
+- **Allow students to schedule daily delivery of class schedules and attendance information:** In the future, Amibot-tg _might_ allow you to schedule daily delivery of your class schedule and attendance information via a Telegram message.
 - **Access Exam Schedule:** Allow students to access exam schedules if available.
 - **Automated Class Schedule:** Daily delivery of class schedule.
 - **Add to calender:** Add class schedule to calender.

 ## Requirements

-To use Py-Amibot, you'll need:
+To use Amibot-tg, you'll need:

 - Python 3.11 or higher
 - The following Python packages: